-- Exceed the Event Score of baseline algorithms provided by the DTC IV&V team. - Exceed 0.65 in average of sensitivity and specificity calculated across segments with at least one threshold for the following LSI categories 1) Airway and Respiration and 2) Bleeding Control.
+- Exceed the Event Score of baseline algorithms provided by the DTC IV&V team. - Exceed 0.65 in average of sensitivity and specificity across segments for the following LSI categories 1) Airway and Respiration and 2) Bleeding Control.
+The threshold for calculating specificity and sensitivity will be selected such that it maximizes the average of sensitivity and specificity.